AjayaRamachandran/AjayaRamachandran/README.md

 I love coding, but I'm still learning!

-My goals for 2024:
+My plans for 2024:

-- ☐ Learning C++ 💻
+- ☐ Publishing Powerscore Tracker Webapp 📊
-- ☐ PowerScore Algorithm 📈
+- ☐ Post-Focus in C++ 💻
-- ☐ CustomCraft 🧊
+- ☐ NN-Assisted File Explorer 📁

-Things I'm thinking about:
+Long-term Goals:
-- ☐ Fighting procrastination to learn JavaScript
+- ☐ Become fluent in C++, as well as JS
-- ☐ Creating a more complex frontend for PowerScore
+- ☐ Get an understanding of Neural Networks and LinAlg basics
-- ☐ Making a game with Pygame
+- ☐ Become acquainted with Swift (at least at a basic level)

 ------